ErmirMehaj/flight-crew-management/README.md

 # Flight Crew Management System

-A backend REST API for managing an airline's pilots, cabin crew, aircraft, and flights — built from scratch as a learning project to practice production-style Spring Boot architecture, JPA relationship modeling, and business-rule-driven service design.
+A backend REST API for managing an airline's pilots, cabin crew, aircraft, and flights, built from scratch as a learning project to practice production-style Spring Boot architecture, JPA relationship modeling, and business-rule-driven service design.

 It's not just CRUD.
 The interesting part is the scheduling logic: pilots can't be double-booked or assigned while unavailable, aircraft can't be assigned to overlapping flights, crew members can't be scheduled past a configurable weekly hour limit, and completing a flight has real side effects (crediting pilot flight hours, logging crew work hours) rather than just flipping a status flag.